ARM-software/CMSIS-RTX/CMSIS/DoxyGen/src/tutorial.md

 osThreadId thrdID1, thrdID2;
 \endcode
 Once the processor leaves the reset vector, we will enter the \c main() function as normal.
 Once in \c main(), we must call
-\b osKernelInitialize() to setup the RTOS.
+\ref osKernelInitialize() to setup the RTOS.
 It is not possible to call any RTOS function before the
-\b osKernelInitialize() function has successfully completed.
-Once \b osKernelInitialize() has completed, we can create further threads and other RTOS objects.
+\ref osKernelInitialize() function has successfully completed.
+Once \ref osKernelInitialize() has completed, we can create further threads and other RTOS objects.
 This can be done by creating a launcher thread, in the example below this is called
 \c app_main().
 Inside the \c app_main() thread, we create all the RTOS threads and objects we need to start our application running.
 As we will see later, it is also possible to dynamically create and destroy RTOS objects as the application is running.
-Next, we can call \b osKernelStart() to start the RTOS and the scheduler task switching.
+Next, we can call \ref osKernelStart() to start the RTOS and the scheduler task switching.
 You can run any initializing code you want before starting the RTOS to setup peripherals and initialize the hardware.
 \code
 void app_main(void *argument) {